-Discover how to transfer money to the Philippines with the best rate with these 4 steps
+Find out how to send money to the Philippines with the best PHP exchange rate in 4 easy steps

 With more than 10 million Filipinos living abroad and regularly sending money back home, the Philippines are one of the biggest recipient of remittances in the world.
 It is also one the most dynamic market for the money transfer industries and there often is an overwhelming number of options when looking for the right provider to send money to the Philippines.